seyade/puretest/README.md

 ## Run

-To start the node server use `npm start` - an option port can be passed with `port=3001 npm start`
+To start the node server use `npm start` - an optional port can be passed with `port=3001 npm start`

 ## Run the tests